DCC-EX/dcc-ex.github.io/docs/turntable-ex/test-and-tune.rst

 .. code-block:: cpp

-  MOVETT(600, 167, Turn)            // Default moves to position one, edit this line to look like the below MOVETT(600, 2386, Turn_PInvert)   // Move instead to position six, note the required DCC phase inversion to prevent a short circuit
+  MOVETT(600, 167, Turn)            // Default moves to position one, edit this line to look like the below MOVETT(600, 2386, Turn)           // Move instead to position six